 It makes copying CSS and HTML code way easier.

-It’s available as a Chrome extension, Firefox add-on, and Safari extension.
+It’s available for Chrome, Firefox, Safari, and Edge.
 And it works on any website.

 To use the extension, you can try it out a free demo on the home page.

 But to use it on any website, you’ll need to buy a license.